binyamolango/Personal-Portfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> The tech stack that is used in this project is the combination of two technologies: HTML and Css.
-Both technologies are front-end(client-side) technologies; That means I haven't used any back-end language.
+> The tech stack that is used in this project is the combination of three technologies: HTML, CSS and JavaScript.

 <details>
   <summary>Client</summary>